There are many important reasons to obtain the required building permit(s) and to obtain the required inspections for your construction project.

 - Determine your property zoning and other site criteria

-- CCR’s and/or neighborhood rules and regulations, (these are regulated by private agreement and not enforced by the City).
+- These are regulated by private agreement and not enforced by the City

 Residential building permits can include trade work such as mechanical and/or plumbing work, (if applicable.)
-Electrical permits are obtained through Labor & Industry.
+Electrical permits are obtained through Labor and Industry.

 When is Structural Engineering Required?

 Under the International Residential Code (IRC), when a project does not comply with the prescriptive structural provisions, engineering is required.
 Under certain conditions based on the site locations, soil conditions, scope of work and the proposed design engineered drawings, details and calculations may be required.